Salmon, Asparagus & Spinach Pappardelle

 Print Recipe

-Salmon, Asparagus and Spinach Pappardelle
+Salmon, Asparagus & Spinach Pappardelle

 Prep Time15 minutes